RandyParedis/autoplay/docs/Configuration.md

 | `-c`, `--config` | A configuration file to load.
 (Currently, only JSON is supported)

 # Config File
 It is also possible to load a config file into `autoplayer`, to allow for further and more detailed descriptions of options.

-_**Note:** Currently, only JSON files are supported._
+When using an `XML` config file, you must wrap all options inside a root element called `config`.

 The file contains of the following tree structure and fields: